 We set objectives for each edition and gauged progress through quantitative and qualitative data.
 Over the course of a little more than a year, the campaign led to a number of key results:

 Partnerships and funding for strategic programs

-Articles in major outlets, including pieces in New York Times, Washington Post, Slate, Nieman Lab, Christian Science Monitor, Wilson Quarterly, World Economic Forum's Global Agenda, Project Syndicate, and Columbia Journalism Review
+Articles in major outlets, including pieces in New York Times, Washington Post, Slate, NPR, New Republic, Nieman Lab, Christian Science Monitor, Wilson Quarterly, Quartz, World Economic Forum's Global Agenda, Project Syndicate, and Columbia Journalism Review